swisscom/Invoke-Forensics/README.md

 Using these function against multiple collections reduce the time severely compared to running these commands manually.

-The other purpose of the scripts is to quickly jumpt through the available plugins or KapeFiles using the tab-completion support and to be able to print the content of the files to inspect those directly in the shell.
+The other purpose of the scripts is to quickly jump through the available plugins or KAPE files using the tab-completion support and to be able to print the content of the files to inspect those directly in the shell.

 Important note: These scripts do only provide a subset of KAPE's and